API-Skeletons/zf-doctrine-graphql/README.md

 Resolve
 -------

-The `EntityResolveAbstractFactory::RESOLVE` event includes the paramters and allows you to override the whole ResolveLoader event.
+The `EntityResolveAbstractFactory::RESOLVE` event includes the `parameters` and allows you to override the whole ResolveLoader event.
 This allows you to have custom parameters and act on them through the ResolveLoader RESOLVE event.